Daniel Salvatierra

-Daniel Salvatierra (born 23 February 1990) is an Argentine football central forward currently playing for Sporivo Las Parejas.
+Daniel Alberto Salvatierra (born 23 February 1990) is an Argentine football central forward currently playing for Sarmiento of Resistencia, Chaco.

 Club career

 Salvatierra made his professional debut for Newell's in December 2010 against Liga de Quito.
 At the end of the season, he was released and joined Atlético Tucumán in Primera B Nacional.
 In 2013, he signed for Coronel Aguirre, but he was released in 2014.
 In 2015, he joined Tiro Federal playing in the Torneo Federal A, but his club was relegated.
 He was transferred to Unión de Sunchales in 2016.